natecostello/van_two_point_oh/blog/2021-12-17-fridge-freezer-install/fridge-freezer.md

 added a clearence to the foam
 filled clearence with neoprene decided to not do that to the refrigerator (will see if it squeaks - rocking it did not)

+2021-12-29
+Shimmed freezer
+Reinstalled fridge/freezer 8020

+2021-12-30
+Soph insulated under fridge and freezer with thinsulate and added some neo for thermal break.